yueranz855-cloud/spatial_inequality/README.md

 ```

-Note that for the code to work properly, please put the data (df.csv) in the same file directory as the codes, or modify the file paths in the codes.
+Note: To run the notebook successfully, place the input data file (`df.csv`) in the same directory as `code_final.ipynb`, or modify the file paths specified in the notebook accordingly.

+### Additional data requirement

+The code requires a China administrative boundary shapefile (`china.shp`) for spatial analysis and map visualization.

+Administrative boundary data for China were primarily obtained from the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, and supplemented with the South China Sea nine-dash line from the Alibaba Cloud Data Visualization Platform for map visualization.

+Users should obtain the boundary data from the original data providers and place the shapefile in the same directory as the code before running the scripts.

 # System requirements
 ## Hardware requirements